swyxio/sw-yx.github.io/_posts/2017-01-22-Tweaking-the-Food-Lookup-Boilerplate.md

 layout: post
 date: 2017-01-22
 title: Tweaking the Food Lookup Boilerplate
-categories: react node mongoose express
+tags: react node mongoose express
-tags: optimistic
+feelings: optimistic
 ---

 10.40.
 So yesterday was a big success day with the resolution of the FCC Data Viz certification and I finally found a working deployable full stack React + Express boilerplate.